pwtpcn/AdoptMe-Database/README.md

-# Elysia with Bun runtime
+# Prisma Elysia Database
+## Part of Adoptme Website

 ## Getting Started
 To get started, simply paste this command into your terminal to install bun: